 In order to qualify for Swiss nationality through the ordinary naturalisation procedure, the following cumulative requirements must be met: integration into the Swiss way of life; familiarity with Swiss habits, customs and traditions; compliance with the Swiss rule of law; and to present no danger to Switzerland's internal or external security.
-Further, the applicant must have resided in Switzerland for at least 12 years in total of which three were during the last five years before filing the application request.
-If spouses file a joint request for naturalisation, and one of the spouses meets the above requirements, it is sufficient that the other spouse has been a resident in Switzerland for at least five years of which one year was immediately before filing of the application.
+Further, the applicant must have resided in Switzerland for at least 12 years in total, of which three were during the last five years before filing the application request.
+As of January 1, 2018, some of the requirements will be amended, for instance, the total number of years of residency is reduced to 10 but a C residency permit will be required.
+If spouses file a joint request for naturalisation, and one of the spouses meets the above requirements, it is sufficient that the other spouse has been a resident in Switzerland for at least five years, of which one year was immediately before filing of the application.
 In such cases, the marriage must also have survived for more than three years.
 Cantonal and communal law may establish additional requirements.

-A foreigner may, after marrying a Swiss citizen, apply for simplified naturalisation, if he or she has lived in Switzerland for a total of five years (of which one year was immediately before the application request) and is married with the Swiss citizen for more than three years.
-Simplified naturalisation further requires that the applicant is well integrated, compliant with the Swiss rule of law and presents no danger to Switzerland's internal or external security.
+A foreigner may, after marrying a Swiss citizen, apply for simplified naturalisation, if he or she has lived in Switzerland for a total of five years (of which one year was immediately before the application request) and has been married to the Swiss citizen for more than three years.
+Simplified naturalisation further requires that the applicant is well integrated, compliant with the Swiss rule of law, and presents no danger to Switzerland's internal or external security.